 We know of no other matters that will be presented for consideration at the annual meeting.
 If any other matters properly come before the annual meeting, it is the intention of the persons named in the enclosed form of proxy to vote the shares they represent as the Board of Directors may recommend.
-By execution of the enclosed proxy, you grant discretionary authority with respect to such other matters.
+By submitting your proxy, you grant discretionary authority with respect to such other matters.